mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 The ordinary semantic value remains in run state.
 No object, tuple, region handle or state object is the hot control return.

-This is the scalar observation split from P4 Region-Slot Return ABI.
+This is the scalar observation split/moved from P4 Region-Slot Return ABI.
+It is not a new family and receives no novelty credit.
+Its surrounding topology remains the native closure/call-stack/value-in-run topology already exercised by P3 direct closure.
 It is not the P4 RSR family: regions, numeric/reference slabs, journals, output slots, accepted-root reachability, deferred allocation and root finalization remain pruned.

 ## Immutable coordinates